kent-thompson/webFRAME/readme.md

 + Views - Section / Page Composition is Encouraged, But Not Mandatory.
 Emphasizes DRY Principle
 + Core Engine handles all Authorization / Authentication, File Loading, Routing and Invoking of correct code
 + Need only code 'Industry Standard' Models / Views / Controllers.
 Use industry standard API Endpoint paths
-+ Service layer supported (business logic, business intelligence layer, et cetera)
++ Service layer supported; business logic, validation, error handling, et cetera
 + Pages and API Endpoints can be Authorized, or Not, depending on developer needs
 + All Modern Object-Oriented Code and Design
++ Easy to use Generalized Error Handling Design
 + Easy examples provided.
 More...

 Some pages in this example are placeholders to show above behavior.
 **Notice:** "*Partial Views*" and logic are used to accommodate real-time UI Composition following DRY principles.
 Thus, the online github code viewer will occasionally show html tags in red, indicating an error?
 THERE IS NO ERROR.
 Upon loading the full code at run-time, all tags are correctly matched.

-Copyright (c) 2007-2024 Kent Thompson, All rights reserved.
+Copyright (c) 2024 Kent Thompson, All rights reserved.
 All source code and IP.

 "Engine" is located at /app/core/Application.